---------Updated March 10, 2015 at the end of the article---------------

 So when he wrote an essay at The MMQB criticizing the NFL and the Eagles for a double standard, I paid attention.
 Sherman defends players like himself and DeSean who continue to hang around the guys they grew up with in bad neighborhoods -- the two played Little League together -- and points out that Riley Cooper got a brief timeout and a new contract after being videotaped yelling the N-word at a public concert.

 "If it’s true the Eagles terminated his contract in part because they grew afraid of his alleged "gang ties," he writes, they did something worse than wrong.
 That's a strong argument, with one major flaw; that 'if.'
-The double standard accusation is based on a huge chain of if's, starting with that one.
+The accusation of a double standard is based on a huge chain of if's, starting with that one.
 Without that first IF, the whole thing falls apart.

 IF the Eagles released DeSean because of gang connections -- but there's no evidence they did.
 Wait, wasn't he released right after that NJ.com story?
-True, but that only matters IF the team leaked information to NJ.com, instead of the major papers they work closely with, and also IF that was the real reason.
-(More likely, the story convinced them that their already failing efforts to trade Jackson were a waste of time, and they thought it might provide some cover from the firestorm they knew would follow.)
+True, but that only matters IF the team leaked information to NJ.com, instead of the major newspapers they work closely with, and also IF that was the real reason Jackson was released.
+(More likely, the story convinced them that their already failing efforts to trade DJax were a waste of time, and they thought it might provide some cover from the firestorm they knew would follow.)

 All of these IFs seem far-fetched.
 TMZ.com wrote about Jackson throwing gang signs a month earlier, and several websites noted it right after his posturing at D'Angelo Hall in the Washington game.
 Eliot Shorr-Parks didn't need a leak from the Eagles to put this together; the article was based on an on-the-record interview with an LAPD detective.
 That's not something a team can produce.
 I don't know why Sgt.
 Joe Friday there was so gabby to a reporter, but it sure wasn't because Howie Roseman asked him to.